WordPress/wordpress-playground/packages/docs/site/docs/main/web-instance.md

 -   **Export Pull Request to GitHub**: This option allows you to export WordPress plugins, themes, and entire wp-content directories as pull requests to any public GitHub repository.
 Check [here](https://www.youtube.com/watch?v=gKrij8V3nK0&t=2488s) a demo of using this option.

--   **View Logs**: This option allows you to search.
+-   **View Logs**: This option will take you to modal that will show any error logs for Playground, WordPress and PHP.

--   **Edit the blueprint**: This option allows you to open a "builder" mode of the blueprint being used for the current Playground instance.
-In this mode you'll be able to edit the blueprint online and run a new Playground instance with your edited version of the blueprint.
+-   **Edit the blueprint**: This option will open the current blueprint used for the Playground instance in the [Blueprints Builder tool](../blueprints/09-troubleshoot-and-debug-blueprints.md#blueprints-builder).
+From this tool you'll be able to edit the blueprint online and run a new Playground instance with your edited version of the blueprint.

 <span id="edit-the-blueprint"></span>